 - The Broadmoor: This uber-luxurious and legendary resort in Colorado Springs is a tourist attraction in and of itself and rightly deserves mention.
 The space has operated for over 100 years and features rooms with plush furnishings, private cabins, and ranch-style accommodations on the property, ideal for traveling with the whole family.

 If “winging it” is your thing, get a free $25 credit by signing up for HotelTonight to book cheap hotel deals the night of your stay.

-See Related: 27 Fun & Best Things to Do in Breckenridge, Colorado
+See Related: Best Ski Resorts in Colorado

 Where to Eat in Colorado Springs

 There’s too much delicious food to devour during your Colorado Springs trip.
 For breakfast, try Urban Egg for a lip-smacking omelet and mixed berry crunchy French toast.

 Address: 101 N Tejon St, Colorado Springs, CO

 The Rabbit Hole is an excellent restaurant in Downtown Colorado Springs.
 They are popular for their cozy ambiance and unique food items.

 They have won 40+ awards from the Independent and Gazette newspaper for the best upscale dining in Colorado and the best late-night menu.
 The restaurant is perfect for a romantic dinner date.
 Don’t miss their White Rabbit Drink and Colorado Lamb Rack.